Man in the Moon (film): Plot

-William Blood (More) is a man who appears to be immune to all known diseases, and possesses extraordinary resistance to heat and cold – a fact he puts down to his carefree, single life, never committing to any woman, and never being worried by anything.
+William Blood is a man who appears to be immune to all known diseases, and possesses extraordinary resistance to heat and cold – a fact he puts down to his carefree, single life, never committing to any woman, and never being worried by anything.
 He makes a living working for medical researchers who are trying to find cures for various diseases and conditions (notably the common cold and seasickness).

-Blood is offered a job by Dr Davidson (Hordern) to become the passenger of a high altitude test flight, but the real job is to become the first man to land on the Moon.
-The truth is kept from him because of the extreme danger involved, and because he is regarded as expendable.
-He undertakes training with three other potential astronauts, including Leo (Gray), all expensively trained and more qualified for the job but without Blood's extraordinary resistances.
+Blood is offered a job by Dr Davidson to become the passenger of a high altitude test flight, but the real job is to become the first man to land on the Moon.
+The truth is kept from him because of the extreme danger involved, and because they regard him as expendable.
+He undertakes training with three other potential astronauts, including one named Leo, all expensively trained and more qualified for the job but without Blood's extraordinary resistances.
 Blood never really fits in with the others and, when a £100,000 reward is posted for the first man to land on the Moon, they seek to sabotage his chances and have one of their number selected instead.

-When Blood meets and falls in love with an attractive stripper named Polly (Field), he begins to lose his immunity.
+When Blood meets and falls in love with an attractive stripper named Polly, he begins to lose his immunity.
 Spurred by the news of the reward, he decides to continue his training so that he and Polly will be able to afford a new home when he returns.
 Leo becomes insanely jealous and tries to sabotage Blood's training, but he manages to survive the attempt.
 When the scientists realise that Leo is the saboteur they use a session in a sensory deprivation chamber to brainwash him into believing he is Blood's best friend.
 Later, when Polly falls into a river and is in danger of drowning, Leo saves her but allows Blood to take the credit.

 Once their training is complete, the astronauts are flown to the Woomera rocket base and Blood takes part in what appears to be a completely successful launch.
-Three days later he steps out of his capsule onto what appears to be the moon's surface.
-While exploring he is startled by what appears to be an extraterrestrial being, and then spots a used baked beans can.
-His capsule had ejected from the rocket prematurely, landing him in the Australian outback only a few miles from Woomera, and the "alien" turns out to be a man prospecting for uranium.
+Three days later, he steps out of his capsule onto what he believes to be the Moon's surface.
+While exploring, he is startled by what appears to be an extraterrestrial being, but then spots a used baked beans can.
+He finds out his capsule had ejected from the rocket prematurely, landing him in the Australian outback only a few miles from Woomera, and the "alien" turns out to be a man prospecting for uranium.

 Making his way back to the base, Blood tells the scientists "back to the drawing board".
-Back in England, he and Polly take part in a test for family planning; the three cots by their bed indicate that the test has been successful.
+Back in England, he and Polly take part in a test for family planning.
+The three cots by their bed indicate that the test has been successful.